Contacts

 • copy and original passport of the parent accompanying the student at the embassy;

-• certificate from employment of parents (guardians) indicating salary;
+• certificate of employment of parents (guardians) specifying salary;

-• certificate from the place of study (standard, on the company letterhead), a copy of the student's record book, student's card, schoolchildren provide only a certificate;
+• certificate from the place of study (standard, on the letterhead of educational institution), a copy of the student's record book, student's card, schoolchildren provide only a certificate;

-• invitation from the French side (copy + original);
+• invitation from the French side (a copy + an original);

-• confirmation of accomodation (can be specified in the invitation);
+• confirmation of accommodation (can be specified in the invitation);

 • for minors - parents' consent (notarized);